ipa320/RosTooling.github.io/docu/ParametersAPI.md

 and their description is allowed at ROS and ROSSystem model level.

-For the complete definition of parameters the user has to open the ROS model editor, where the language format is the following:
+For the complete definition of parameters, the user has to open the ROS model editor, where the language format is the following:
 ```
 **parameters:**
   ParameterName: